The culture of finger-pointing and catastrophizing others' words has grown…

-- You feel hurt over and over as your spouse does things that violate your values and disrupt your life.
+- Perhaps you feel hurt over and over as your spouse does things that violate your values and disrupt your life.

-- You’re not sure how to stand up for what you believe is right for yourself and your family.
-When you try, it always leads to terrible conflicts.
+- Are you not sure how to stand up for what you believe is right for yourself and your family?
+When you try, does it always lead to terrible conflicts?

 Did you know that God has always established boundaries for His children and will help us do it with our spouses as well?

 Would you like to learn the techniques for defining, communicating, and enforcing your boundaries?

 Note: This is based on a chapter in the newly released book, Healing the Stormy Marriage: Hope and Help for YOU when Your Loved One has Mental Health or Addiction Issues.
 Discover biblical principles and recommendations from world-renowned marriage and mental health researchers and best-selling authors.
 (Preview our personal story in this blog post or click the book image below visit Amazon.com)

 I recall sitting in a therapy session one time relating a dream that kept recurring.
 We had never talked about dreams before, but this one suddenly flashed into my memory as we were talking about how my life felt out of control.

 My therapist was the most wonderful man and he smiled with the greatest joy whenever I achieved a breakthrough of some kind.
 I knew something good was happening as I started talking because he was beaming at me.